xfbs/awesome/readme.md

 Semi-regular publications.
-As the publication frequency is much lower than news websites, these can go into much more detail and are thus probably the best way to s
+As the publication frequency is much lower than news websites, these can go into much more detail and are thus probably the best way learn about recent advances.

 #### PoC||GTFO: [`alchemistowl.org/pocorgtfo`](https://www.alchemistowl.org/pocorgtfo/)

 The international journal of *Proof of Concept or Get The Fuck Out*.
+For every release, hackers from all around the world gather together to share what they have accomplished in what is without doubt the most natural form: the *proof of concept*.
+They don't just share the, occasionally somewhat exaggerated, story: all of the code you need to reproduce it at home is included as well!
+Many of the hacks in this journal involve retro hardware, and mind-boggling file format hackery.
+The only thing that is asked of you, the reader, is to print and redistribute this document so that is can reach as many peopler as possible.

-Contains a healthy mixture of humorous and very in-depth technical articles of how to hack, with a focus on retro hardware and mind-boggling file format hackery.
+Instructions on how to print it and how to price it (spoiler: it's free!) is included in every issue.

 ![PoC||GTFO screenshot](img/pocorgtfo.png)